 The first step of actual soundproofing work is sealing up any existing gaps.
 What makes that important is the fact that high levels of noise manage to travel even through the tiniest gaps.
 Gaps are, thus, the greatest risk factors in your drum room when it comes to soundproofing.

-- Most DOORS aren’t particularly well-made in terms of soundproofing.
-There are usually significant gaps between the door and the door frame, allowing the transmission of noise.
+Most doors and windows aren’t particularly well-made in terms of soundproofing.
+There are usually significant gaps between the door/window and the frame, allowing the transmission of noise.

 To seal up these gaps, you will first need to find them.
 The easiest way is to turn off the light in the room you’re in, and to leave the light on outside the door.
 Once you’ve located them, you should fill them up with appropriate acoustic materials.

 An easy, practical way to seal up gaps is to use medium density fiberboard as a soundproofing agent.
 Glue it down with noise-proofing Green Glue.
 Both of these products are inexpensive and easy to obtain via online stores.

 You can also add density to your door manually if you don’t feel like buying a special acoustic door.
 You can use layers of MDF here as well, but there are other options, too.
 Take a look at this step-by-step guide to soundproofing a door for more ideas.

 Air vents are another major source of noise leakage which you should pay attention to.
 However, keep in mind that there is a tough dilemma ahead of you.
 Soundproofing air vents will block air ventilation, which can create an unpleasant environment inside the room.